wahrwolf/ba-thesis/chapters/600-discussion.md

 On top of that, as \ref{} explained, the scores does not represent the overall translation capabilities and are only comparable between the same language and the same corpus.
 In my training the Czech-English models ran for 10% more steps, since the corpora splits were slightly different than in the German-English corpora.
 However, as discussed in \ref{} the overall key metrics were similar and the models were trained on the same number of epochs.
-As mentioned in the limitations \ref{} the parameter selection may not included the best model.
+As mentioned in the limitations \ref{} the parameter selection may not have included the best model.
 I suggest to use an exact alignment for all three languages and the training with additional trainings configuration to prove this point beyond a doubt.

-## Followup
+## Perspective
 Based on my results it would be interesting to evaluate the following aspects
 ### More Domain and Language Comparison
-The indication should be evaluated with more data.
+The indication should be evaluated with more data. __which indivation?__
 The evaluation with more and more diverse domains may reveal additional insights on the impact of prefix constraints.
-Additional languages for the training with English sources text, as well as new and different language pairs should be tested.
+Additional languages for the training with English source texts, as well as new and different language pairs should be tested.

 ### Evaluation with full Corpora
 I ran my models on a reduced data set.